 The schoolin in general needed to have a mission statement: This is wht you are here to accomplish.
 If the mission wa to provide the teaches with paychecks an opportunities to get off on kicking cats (gradig students), well, they should hav e fessed up; this is a Gulag an you are the zeks.
 Of if their only goal was to win varsity lacrosse games that could hve said: "Our goal is for you young animals to wni varsity lacrosses games for us We didnt invent that ruls bu tthy say we have to teach you stuff i the classsroonm to do this, so that's wht we are doing.
 Ther is no other reason for anything we do in the classroom but you gotta do it to keep us in the league."

-My childhood and youth were wasted because nothing I did had a purpose but I wa not free to do as i liked, either: i was always oppressed by the Or else!.
+My childhood and youth were wasted because nothing I did had a purpose but I wa not free to do as i liked, either: i was always oppressed by the.
 So what might have been the goal?

 Your thoughts, my reader? firstname.lastname@example.org.